Receive immediate cash and make a gift to Bryn Mawr College by selling to us a valuable asset, such as real estate, for less than it's worth.

 To be valid for claiming your income tax charitable deduction, your appraisal must be conducted no more than 60 days before the bargain sale is completed and no later than the due date, including extensions, of the tax return for the year in which you make your gift.

 If you are considering a gift of real estate, our organization requires the following additional steps before we accept your gift:

 - We will need to examine your property and conduct our own analysis of its value.
 For example, we will want to know if there are any debts, taxes, or liens owed on your property.

 - Once we accept your gift of real estate, we could become responsible for cleaning up any environmental problems your property may have.
 This sort of cleanup could be very expensive.
 Therefore, before we accept any gift of real estate, we routinely conduct a review to make sure the property has no environmental issues.

-Linda Thanos, a devoted supporter of Bryn Mawr College, owns vacant land in an area under rapid development that she purchased years ago for $15,000.
+Margaret, a devoted supporter of Bryn Mawr College, owns vacant land in an area under rapid development that she purchased years ago for $15,000.
 The land was recently appraised at $250,000.
-Linda would like to make a major contribution, but she is planning improvements to her home, and she needs about $50,000 to finance her project.
+Margaret would like to make a major contribution, but she is planning improvements to her home, and she needs about $50,000 to finance her project.

 |Value of land||$250,000|